 We expected Rome’s gelato to be good.
 After all, Italy is gelato’s epicenter and Rome is its capital city.

 Our first trip to the Italy in 2010 was a rushed, rainy blur.
 We’re ashamed to say that we have no memory of eating any gelato in Rome during that visit.
-At least we ate gelato (among other things) in Florence and Bologna.
+At least we ate gelato (among other Italian desserts) in Florence and Bologna after we left Rome.